CliMA/CubedSphere.jl/docs/src/conformal_cubed_sphere.md

 # one(RotMatrix{3}) is the identity
 rotations = (RotY(π/2), RotX(-π/2), one(RotMatrix{3}), RotY(-π/2), RotX(π/2), RotX(π))

-# to enhance visibility we use smaller alpha value for panels that are behind
+# to enhance visibility in 3D plot we use smaller alpha for panels that are behind
    alphas = (   0.1,       0.1,             1,              1,          1,      0.1  )

 for (R, alpha) in zip(rotations, alphas)